• FAQ's – Archival Storage Boxes

 4. Layer for Protection

-• Place photos in archival envelopes or interleave them with acid-free tissue for added protection.
+• Place photos in archival envelopes or sleeves, or interleave them with acid-free tissue or paper for added protection.

 • Avoid overfilling the box to prevent bending or pressure damage.